20centcroak/codingDiscovery/README.md

 # jekyllExample
-trries and demonstrates the use of Jekyll to render markdown
+Tries and demonstrates the use of Jekyll to render markdown